CCI-Tools/html-layout/README.md

 ## Browser Layout Process

-The layout usually has the following pattern:
+The layout process performed by browsers usually has the following pattern:

-1. Parent renderer determines its own width.
+1. Parent element renderer determines its own width.
-2. Parent goes over children and:
+2. Parent element goes over children and:
-   1. Place the child renderer (sets its x and y).
+   1. Place the child element renderer (sets its x and y).
    2. Calls child layout if needed(they are dirty or we are in a global layout or some other reason) - this calculates the child's height.
    3. Parent uses children accumulative heights and the heights of the margins and paddings to set it own height - this will be used by the parent renderer's parent.
 3. Sets its dirty bit to false.

 The renderer's width is calculated using the container block's width , the renderer's style "width" property, the margins and borders.